motech99/T1A3_Terminal_App/README.md

 ./blackjack_app.sh --install
 ```

-This script creates a virtual environment, installs dependencies, and checks for python and python3 and pip if they are both installed.
+This script creates a virtual environment, installs dependencies, and checks for python and python3 and pip if they are both installed and launches the game.

+In order to improve your gaming experience, please resize the terminal screen to a larger size.  enjoy the game!

 ### Dependencies Required